gumag/gumag.github.io/_posts/2018-01-25-proof-of-existence-of-god.md

 description: "Mathematician Kurt Gödel's complicated formula has just been verified by two scientists as proof of God's existence"

-og_image: ""
+og_image: proof-of-god.jpg

 header:
-  image:  ""
+  image:  proof-of-god.jpg
-  teaser: ""
+  teaser: proof-of-god.jpg

 ---

-By Tobias Hürter
+By Tobias Von Hürter

 A being exists that has all the positive qualities.
 This was proved by legendary mathematician Kurt Gödel through a complicated formula.
 Two scientists have now verified that his proof of God is valid.